tenode/baleen/docker/README.md

 * A Dockerfile providing a 'Baleen Docker application'.
 This is a vanilla Baleen which you can configure and integrate with outside services if you need to, or you can just use it as a command line applicaiton to process files as the baleen-docker/example does.
 * Docker Compose which run Baleen alongside Mongo and Elasticsearch.
 It provides a more comprehensive configuration example which allow you to use Baleen straight away with your documents you place in the baleen/data directory.

 These Docker implementations are examples and should be further configured and secured for production use.
+The Docker version will use the Dockerfile to build an image.

 In both cases you will wish to provide your own Baleen configuration, though a comprehensive example file is included to allow you to quickly get going.